sonttran/elasticsearch/README.md

-# Some frequently used cases Elasticsearch
+# Some frequently used cases with Elasticsearch
 This code base is built on:
 * <a href="https://www.elastic.co/" target="_blank">Elasticsearch</a> 5.4
 * Node.js <a href="https://github.com/sonttran/server" target="_blank">Vpop server</a> with <a href="https://www.npmjs.com/package/mongoosastic" target="_blank">Mongoosastic</a> module